WUSA (TV): Sports programming

 Then-WTOP-TV was the first television partner of the Washington Capitals, signing a three-year contract to broadcast 15 road games per year at the team's debut in the 1974–75 NHL season.
-Warner Wolf commentated for the first season before being replaced by a simulcast of Ron Weber's call for WTOP radio.
+Warner Wolf did play-by-play for the first season before being replaced by a simulcast of Ron Weber's call for WTOP radio.
 WTOP-TV treated the games as an afterthought and often relegated them to joins-in-progress or tape-delays to late night.
 Although Washington Post beat reporter Robert Fachet called the team's state of television affairs "revolting" by the contract's end, station management openly stated they received far more complaints about the preempted CBS shows than from Capitals fans.
 The Capitals moved to WDCA (channel 20) for 1977.
 The then-Washington Bullets also signed their first television deal with WTOP-TV when they moved to the city in 1973, concurrent with the start of national broadcasts of the league on CBS.
 The Bullets moved their local games to WDCA as well in 1977.
 Additionally, the station aired select weekend Washington Nationals games produced by MASN from 2013 until 2017.
 In 2024, WUSA and the Washington Commanders announced a partnership, with the network holding exclusive rights to broadcast the team's non-national preseason games.